American Contemporary Music Ensemble & Theatre of Voices

 Jóhann Jóhannsson was an Icelandic composer most widely known for his award-winning film scores for The Theory of Everything, Arrival, and Sicario but equally adept in the concert music world.
 ACME toured with Jóhannsson from 2009 until his death in 2018, and can be heard on Jóhannsson’s 2016 Deutsche Grammophon album Orphée.

-ACME offers two programs of Jóhannsson’s spellbinding music – his monumental Drone Mass for string quartet, electronics, and vocal ensemble, composed for ACME during the group’s 10th anniversary season in 2015; and a program of his chamber music for string quintet, piano, electronics, and small percussion.
+ACME offers Jóhannsson’s monumental Drone Mass for string quartet, electronics, and vocal ensemble, composed for ACME during the group’s 10th anniversary season in 2015.

 “The performance was polished and exuberant, and it consistently drew the listener in”